 What is Felon in Possession of Firearm – 18USC922(g)?

-Under 18 USC 922(g), it is illegal for a person with a felony conviction to carry or possess a gun of any kind.
-This offense is sometimes referred to as a Felon in Possession of Firearm, or FPF charge.
+Under federal law, specifically 18 USC 922(g), it is illegal for a person with a felony conviction to carry or possess a gun of any kind.
+This offense is referred to as a Felon in Possession of Firearm, or a FPF charge.
 They are also called felony gun cases.
 Possession of gun suppressors, or “silencers,” and other explosive materials are also outlawed under the same section.

 Any offense that carries more than one year of potential incarceration, regardless of whether it’s a state or federal crime, qualifies as a felony for FPF cases.
 For example, burglary of a building is a state jail offense in Texas that carries imprisonment of up to two years in a state jail facility.
 Since it is classified in Texas as a felony and carries a potential of more than one year imprisonment, this offense would qualify as an underlying felony for an FPF case.

 Alternatively, many states outlaw making terroristic threats, which are threats of serious harm without an accompanying weapon being present.
 In many states, these crimes are treated as misdemeanors.
 They often don’t carry a year imprisonment range and are not considered felonies in their state of prosecution.
 A conviction for this type of offense would not qualify as an underlying conviction for an FPF case.